poleve540/CallMePol/_posts/2023-05-12-sourceport-review.md

 # Chocolate Doom
 Ever wanted to play Doom like it's 1993?
 Chocolate Doom, started in 2005 by Simon Howard, is a source port that aims to do exactly that.

 Crunchy 4:3 resolution, 35 fps cap, and all the original game's bugs and limitations: Chocolate Doom is essentially indistinguishable from the vanilla executable.
-It is one of the most accurate source ports available.
+It is one of the most accurate source ports out there.

 However, the port also brings some new quality of life features.
 The default control scheme is very nice.
 A modern mouse & keyboard wasd layout, on top of getting rid of the annoying vertical mouse movement.
 The ability to always run is there, by pressing the caps key.
 I have a very sensitive pinkie finger you know?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4MTkzODk4NCwxNjQ1NTQ3NTczLDg1Nj
+eyJoaXN0b3J5IjpbLTE5ODI4ODgwMDEsMTY0NTU0NzU3Myw4NT
-E5MzA4MiwtMTI0NjMzMzM2MywxNzI3NTY0Mzg5LC0zOTYwMzcw
+YxOTMwODIsLTEyNDYzMzMzNjMsMTcyNzU2NDM4OSwtMzk2MDM3
-MjQsODczNjkwMjM4LC0xNDE5OTczNTAyLDIwNTcxOTU2MCwtOT
+MDI0LDg3MzY5MDIzOCwtMTQxOTk3MzUwMiwyMDU3MTk1NjAsLT
-I3OTI4NjgyLDE5NTE2NTM0ODIsOTU0NDQwOTcwXX0=
+kyNzkyODY4MiwxOTUxNjUzNDgyLDk1NDQ0MDk3MF19
 -->